 Covid 19 Update News and Travel Alerts

-COVID-19 situation in Japan and many countries around the world is still very challenging.
-This indicates that international borders for leisure clients will remain closed.
-And there are no significant signs that Japanese borders will be opened to large number of tourists soon.
+International borders for leisure clients remains closed, there are no significant signs that Japanese borders will be opened to large number of tourists soon.

 Coronavirus latest updates: